Food Technologist vs Food Scientist: What’s the Difference?

 Who Is a Food Technologist

-Let’s know about our second important term.
-A food technologist brings those ideas to life on the shop floor.
-Their role revolves around food processing, machine handling, recipe standardization, and ensuring the product is produced at scale with the same quality and safety each time.
+A food technologist brings the idea to life on the production floor.
+Their role revolves around processing, standardisation, equipment handling, and ensuring the product can be manufactured consistently at scale.

 They focus on: